Career and Technical Education:

 - 3rd Best State to Raise a Family (WalletHub, 2024; 2nd in 2023)

-Three Components of Family and Consumer Science (FCS) Education
+Three Components of Hospitality, Design, and Entertainment Education

 Academic, Rigorous Instruction

-Family & Consumer Sciences (FCS) prepares students for high wage, high skill, and in demand jobs and careers in culinary, hospitality, fashion and textiles, early childhood, and education careers.
-FCS integrates science and math, ideally while meeting high school graduation requirements and earning college credit and industry certifications.
-FCS is contextual, combining classroom and laboratory, often making heavy use of project-based learning.
+Hospitality, Design, and Entertainment Education prepares students for high wage, high skill, and in demand jobs and careers in culinary, hospitality, and fashion and textiles careers.
+CTE integrates science and math, ideally while meeting high school graduation requirements and earning college credit and industry certifications.
+CTE is contextual, combining classroom and laboratory, often making heavy use of project-based learning.

 Essential elements include: career awareness, exploration, and preparation; programs of study based on industry; and a balance of classroom and laboratory instruction, which uses technology.